webdetails/cbf2/README.md

 the EULA, patches will be automatically processed and licenses will be installed.

-Once an image is build, if we select that core image number you'll have the option to launch a new container or delete the image:
+Once an image is built, if we select that core image number you'll have the option to launch a new container or delete the image:

 	> Select an entry number, [A] to add new image or [C] to create new project: 0